-This post correlates to my posts “Undesirable Side Effects of Steroid Use” and “7 Reasons Why I Don’t Compete.”
+This post correlates with my earlier posts: “Undesirable Side Effects of Steroid Use” and “7 Reasons Why I Don’t Compete.”
 The video below is of strength athlete, Gracie Davis.
-She is the voice of caution against women using steroids.
-Her deepened voice and other masculine changes she’s experienced are permanent.
-Her gains in strength weren’t.
+She is a voice of caution for women who use or are considering using steroids.
+Her deepened voice and other masculine changes she has experienced from steroid use, are permanent; her gains in strength were not.

 The above quote is something to think about, and something I’ve always known about people who choose to use.
-Knowing the reasons she admits to, has enabled me to always stay away from steroids, and never admire someone who resorts to using them — no matter how awesome they look.
+This knowledge has enabled me to always stay away from steroids and never admire someone who resorts to taking them — no matter how awesome they look.

 References about Steroids:

 “What Causes Prostate Cancer?,” anonymous, eHealthMD, October 2004

 “Steroids: Anabolic.Androgenic,” anonymous, Focus Adolescent Services, 2005 “Dr. Delgado’s Gynecomastia FAQ,” Dr. A. Delgado, Gynecomastia.org, January 2007